MartinLundqvist/factory-simulator-ai/README.md

 ## Troubleshooting

 ### Build fails

 - Ensure all dependencies are installed: `npm install`
 - Check TypeScript version compatibility
 - Verify Node.js version (20+)

 ### API key errors

 - Verify OPENAI_API_KEY is set in `.env`
 - Check API key has proper permissions
+- Ensure API key has sufficient credits

 ### Port already in use

 - Change PORT in `.env` file
 - Kill existing process: `lsof -ti:3000 | xargs kill`

+### Planner optimization fails

+- Verify OpenAI API has sufficient credits and quota
+- Check that factory simulation completes successfully
+- Ensure parameters are within valid ranges
+- Try reducing max iterations or simplifying the goal

+### Session issues

+- Each browser tab gets its own session automatically
+- Sessions persist for the lifetime of the server
+- Use different browsers/tabs to test multi-user scenarios
+- Restart server to clear all sessions

 ## License